What trends offer opportunities or pose threats in the European cocoa market?

 Cocoa powder sold to the final consumer or as an ingredient in sweetened cocoa powder sold to the final consumer (drinking chocolate) | 0.60 |

-Small-scale farmers, cooperatives and specialised bean- and powder-exporting companies in South America are the most affected by this issue.
-Cocoa from this region is known for its fine flavour attributes.
-However, farmers in these areas face the challenge of low producer prices and rising laboratory test costs, plus the implementation of mitigation measures can be costly.
+Small-scale farmers, cooperatives and specialised exporters of cocoa beans and cocoa powder in South America are most affected by this issue.
+Cocoa from this region is known for its fine flavour.
+However, farmers in these areas face the challenge of low producer prices and rising costs of laboratory tests, and implementing measures to avoid high cadmium levels can be expensive.

 Here are a few things cooperatives and farmers can do to reduce cadmium levels:

 - Understand cadmium levels.
-Farmers should know how much cadmium is in their beans and try to mix or blend them, especially at the cooperative level, to lower the overall cadmium content and make it safe.
+Farmers should know how much cadmium is in their cocoa beans and try to mix or blend these beans, especially at the cooperative level, to lower the overall cadmium content and make it safe.

 - Check peeled beans.
 It is important to test the cadmium levels in the peeled beans, which are used to make the final product that needs to meet regulations.
 Cadmium is usually higher in the shell than in the nibs.

 - Improve soil conditions.
-Farmers can change the soil by reducing its acidity, by liming and adding organic materials like compost, manure, or special charcoal made from plants (called biochar).
-These practices help make the soil healthier and potentially reduce cadmium absorption by plants.
+Farmers can change the soil by reducing its acidity, by liming and adding organic materials like compost, manure or special charcoal made from plants (called biochar).
+These practices help make the soil healthier and potentially reduce cadmium absorption by cocoa plants.

 - Adjust to local conditions.
-The best ways to reduce cadmium will depend on the specific soil conditions, availability of materials, and their cost in each location.
-The goal is to bind cadmium in the soil or limit how much the plants absorb.
+The best ways to reduce cadmium depend on the specific soil conditions, the availability of materials and their cost in each location.
+The goal is to keep cadmium stuck in the soil or limit how much the plants absorb.
 It is also important to improve soil health and cocoa tree productivity.

-- Use low-cadmium cacao varieties.
+- Use low-cadmium cocoa plant varieties.
 Some types of cocoa beans have naturally lower levels of cadmium.
 Farmers can choose these varieties for breeding programmes or as rootstock when grafting.
 Although it may take time to see results, starting these practices now is important.

-Remember, there is no one-size-fit-all situation.
+Remember, there is no one-size-fit-all solution.
 It is necessary to adapt these practices to the local environment and conditions.

 Tips:

-- Be ready to provide your buyer with a laboratory analysis of cadmium levels in your cocoa beans when requested.
+- Be ready to provide your buyer with a laboratory analysis of the cadmium levels in your cocoa beans, if they request this.
 This analysis should be done by an accredited laboratory.
 It will probably be repeated by your direct buyer.
 All stakeholders in the industry, including importers and chocolate makers, are implementing strict actions to comply with the new maximum levels of cadmium in food products.

 - Familiarise yourself with the requirements for methods of sampling and analysis for the official control of cadmium and other heavy metals.
-This will help you ensure compliance.
+This will help to make sure you comply.

 4. Demand for craft chocolate on the rise

-Global demand for craft chocolate is expected to keep rising, as Europe plays an important role in the global craft chocolate market with an expected major growth for 2023-2028.
-Craft chocolate comes in various types, each offering unique flavours and characteristics.
+The global demand for craft chocolate is expected to keep rising.
+Europe plays an important role in the global craft chocolate market, with an expected major growth of about 9% for 2024-2034.
+It is experiencing strong growth, especially in regions like Belgium and France.
+Craft chocolate comes in various types, each with unique flavours and characteristics.
 Consumers in Europe are shifting towards craft chocolate products like single-origin and bean-to-bar chocolates.

 Single-origin chocolate

-The desire for premium single-origin cocoa and its flavours is growing in Europe.
-The chocolate flavours may be unique to the origin based on variety (e.g. fine flavour cocoa types), agro-climatic factors and post-harvest handling techniques.
-Consumers have become increasingly interested in the agro-climatic, environmental and social features of production areas.
-With increasing sustainability concerns, they want to know the story of producers and their communities.
+Consumer interest in the origins and quality of chocolate ingredients is driving this trend, with single-origin chocolates becoming increasingly popular for their unique flavour profiles.
+The chocolate flavours may be unique to the origin based on variety (e.g. fine flavour cocoa types), agricultural and climate factors and post-harvest handling techniques.
+Consumers have become increasingly interested in the agricultural and climate, environmental and social features of production areas.
+As consumers have increasing sustainability concerns, they want to know the stories of producers and their communities.

-For example, people want to hear stories of how production is done in a way that enhances social and environmental sustainability.
-This makes them want to buy these types of chocolate to show their support of socially and environmentally responsible actions.
-They also want to be able to trace their chocolate to the origin, and this ties in with traceability concerns of sustainability.
-Consumers therefore perceive single-origin chocolate as being more premium and sustainable.
-Thus, single-origin chocolate is increasingly becoming commonplace in mainstream segments.
+For example, people want to hear stories about how production is done in a way that improves social and environmental sustainability.
+This makes them want to buy these types of chocolate to show their support for socially and environmentally responsible actions.
+They also want to be able to trace their chocolate to its origin, and this ties in with traceability concerns within sustainability.
+75% of consumers believe that single-origin chocolate is more premium and more sustainable than standard chocolate.
+Additionally, 63%of consumers think that chocolate from specific regions is seen as more premium compared to others.
+So, single-origin chocolate is increasingly becoming common in mainstream segments.

-Valrhona Inc., a renowned French chocolate producer, has been sourcing cocoa beans exclusively from the Maria Trinidad Sanchez estate (Dominican Republic).
+Valrhona Inc., a well-known French chocolate producer, has been sourcing cocoa beans only from the Maria Trinidad Sanchez estate (Dominican Republic).
 This approach ensures consistent flavour and quality for their chocolate products.
 Chocolate brands offering single-origin bars include Blanxart (Spain), Willie's Cacao (United Kingdom), Original Beans (the Netherlands) and Domori (Italy).

 Figure 1: Single-origin bars from private label brand Delicata (Netherlands)